LuanKrzyzaniak/machine-learning-study/annotations.md

 ### K-nearest-neighbors
  - Oriented algorithm.
+ - Works by plotting the data and classifying it according to close and already plotted data.
  - Fast, almost instantaneous.
  - Best used when the classes are well separated, although it is overshadowed by most of other algorithms.